17 Natural experiments

 17.4 Michels (2017)

 In this chapter so far, we have covered experiments, including natural experiments, and the broader question of recognition versus disclosure.
-Now we turn to Michels (2017), which studies one aspect of recognition versus disclosure and is identified by Gow et al. (2016) as having a “very plausible natural experiment”.
+Now we turn to Michels (2017), who studies one aspect of recognition versus disclosure using a plausible natural experiment.

 Michels (2017) exploits the difference in disclosure requirements for significant events that occur before financial statements are issued.
 Because the timing of these events (e.g., fires and natural disasters) relative to balance sheet dates is plausibly random, the assignment to the disclosure and recognition conditions is plausibly random.

 The data set michels_2017 from the farr package provides information about the 423 observations in Michels (2017).
-Of these, for 343 observations, the natural disaster occurred after the relevant filing for the previous financial period was made, and thus the financial effects are recognized in the current period.
+For 343 of these observations, the natural disaster occurred after the relevant filing for the previous financial period was made, and thus the financial effects are recognized in the current period.
 For the remaining 80 cases, the natural disaster occurred before the relevant filing for the previous financial period was made, and thus the financial effects are disclosed in that filing (and recognized in a subsequent filing containing financials for the current period).

 michels_2017 |>